arvidn/libtorrent/docs/client_test.rst

 The list at the bottom (shown if you press ``d``) shows which blocks has been requested from which peer.
 The green background means that it has been downloaded.
-It shows that fast peers will prefer to request whole pieces instead of dowloading parts of pieces.
+It shows that fast peers will prefer to request whole pieces instead of downloading parts of pieces.
 It may make it easier to determine which peer that sent the corrupt data if a piece fails the hash test.